Seagate/cortx-ha/Quick-Start-Guide.rst

  - **$ pcs cluster enable --all**

-10. Disable STONITH and ignore the Quorum Policy by running the following commands.
+10. Disable Stonith and ignore the Quorum Policy by running the following commands.

  - **$ pcs property set stonith-enabled=false**